ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

 rows
 event: The type of interaction (view, addtocart, transaction)

-itemid: The unique identifier for the item
+itemid: The unique identifier for the item.
+There are 235061 unique items in this dataset.

 **- 🏷️ item_properties_part1.csv & item_properties_part2.csv :** these files describe item attributes. it contains over 20 million rows and 4 columns, namely; itemid, property, timestamp and value.